roshansridhar/intro-to-technical-ai-safety-slides/neural_nets/slides.md

 + "Deep learning" refers to "deep neural nets," i.e. neural nets with more than one hidden layer.
 Nowadays almost every net is deep.
 + Layers only connect to immediately previous and subsequent layers (usually...)
-    * Can't "skip a layer"
-    * Prevents exponential blow up of connections

 # Look again at neural net structure